hhzl/Calendars/GeneratingCalendars/YearInMarkDown.md

 year := 2025.

+events := Dictionary new. "for the next 20 years"

+year to: year + 20 do: [:yyyy |
 "Events where the date changes each year"
     easterSunday := Date easterDateFor: yyyy.
     goodFriday := easterSunday previous previous.